Nahum Barnea: Awards and recognitions

 Barnea was awarded the Sokolov Prize for journalism in 1981.
 In a survey in 1998, he was voted one of the most influential journalists in Israel.
+In 1996, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.
 In 2007, he won the Israel Prize in the sphere of communications.
 The judges who awarded the prize said: "Nahum Barnea is a journalist who almost every young writer aspires to emulate."
 They added, "Barnea always insists on 'being there,' close to events, even in places of social tension, even in wars and on days of terror attacks, even when his presence places his life in danger."
 On 29 March 2007, he accepted an award from the president of Tel Aviv University for "his achievements and his unique contribution to the profession of journalism in Israel.

 Controversy

+Lynch test

 Barnea invented the "lynch test" for Israeli journalists who refuse to criticize Arab terrorism.
 According to Kenneth Levin, this is a "rare instance of Israeli media self-scrutiny".
 This term was first used after the 2000 Ramallah lynching, in which an Arab mob beat to death two Israeli reservists who had mistakenly entered Ramallah.
 Barnea identified Haaretz journalists Gideon Levy, Amira Hass, and Akiva Eldar as not passing the lynch test.

+Accusation of bias

 In 2007, Barnea was criticized for defending former Prime Minister Ehud Olmert while he was being investigated on corruption charges.
-Independent journalist Yoav Yitzhak claimed that Barnea published statements he knew were untrue.Yaron Zalika, the Comptroller General in 2003–2007, said that Barnea insulted him in his column without giving him an opportunity to respond.
+Independent journalist Yoav Yitzhak claimed that Barnea published statements he knew were untrue.
+Yaron Zalika, the Comptroller General from 2003 to 2007, said that Barnea insulted him in his column without giving him an opportunity to respond.

 In January 2011, MK Shelly Yachimovich claimed that Barnea insinuated that women might be responsible for turning themselves into sex objects by wearing provocative clothing, inviting rape.
 When Barnea drew attention to a photograph of Yachimovich jogging on the beach in shorts, Yachimovich denied that her outfit was provocative and said that anything less than a hijab stimulated Barnea's fantasies.
 Yachimovich also criticized Barnea for his "gentle" interview with former President Moshe Katzav, after his conviction for rape, and suggesting that the victims were to blame.
 Barnea subsequently apologized for his remarks.